 - Demonstrating a sound understanding of the importance of appropriate values and dispositions for teaching. - Demonstrating the required level of performance in the three domains of professional knowledge, professional practice and professional engagement by designing and managing individual and group learning experiences that: - o develop students' language, literacy and numeracy - are intellectually challenging - are responsive to the learning strengths and needs of students from diverse linguistic, cultural, religious and socioeconomic backgrounds - o incorporate effective assessment and reporting of student learning - Building effective relationships both within and beyond the school, that: - support the social development and participation of young people - o create safe, supportive and stimulating learning environments - o foster effective relationships with families and the community - o contribute to effective professional teams - Demonstrating their commitment to professional reflective practice and ongoing professional renewal.

 2.4.3 Important Dates for EDUC7540

-Duration:6 week block (30 days)Dates:5 August - 13 September 2024 (Term 3: Weeks 5 -10.
-Specific dates below.)
+Duration:6 week block (30 days)Dates:11 August - 19 September (Term 3: Weeks 5 -10)